 The working group on Assistive Technology (AT) Standards was facilitated by Jim Leahy, co-principal investigator of the Center on Knowledge Translation for Technology Transfer (KT4TT) at SUNY Buffalo.
 During 2012-2014, the AT Working Group addressed the emerging requirements of evidence standards affecting the technology transfer of and payment for assistive technologies designed for persons with disabilities.
 Learn more about AT Working Group…

 Evidence for Disability and Rehabilitation Research

-Led by Dr. Marcel Dijkers, Icahn School of Medicine at Mt.
-Sinai, the Community of Practice on Evidence for Disability and Rehabilitation (D&R) Research (CoP-EDR) reviews tools useful for the appraisal of systematic reviews and grading of evidence.
+Led by Dr. Tanya Horsley, from the Royal College of Physicians and Surgeons of Canada, the Community of Practice on Evidence for Disability and Rehabilitation (D&R) Research (CoP-EDR) reviews tools useful for the appraisal of systematic reviews and grading of evidence.
 The CoP also examines techniques for systematic reviews and syntheses of high quality research with the goal of increasing NIDILRR grantees' contributions in the D&R field.
 Learn more about CoP-EDR…

 CoP-EDR (Private Member Area - Password Required)

 Partners from the American Institutes for Research direct a Community of Practice for Vocational Rehabilitation (VR) Professionals (CoP-VR) to examine issues related to evidence supporting VR practices and the potential utility and use of practice guidelines in the area of vocational rehabilitation.

 KTDRR staff lead a Community of Practice for NIDILRR's KT Centers (KT CoP) to address KT strategies, brokering techniques, and emerging KT trends.
 The KT CoP conducts an annual survey of NIDILRR grantees around KT strategies and needs.